FAQs

 Technical Issues

-If your lamps are failing to ignite in one of our double-ended luminaires, you should initially check that the lamps are properly installed—including using the right type of lamp, and right orientation (getter to ballast).
-Also ensure that the lamp holders are fully closed.
+If your lamps are failing to ignite in one of our double-ended luminaires, you should initially check that the lamps are properly installed—including the right type of lamp and orientation (getter to ballast).
+Also, ensure that the lamp holders are fully closed.

 For HID and LED luminaires, check the following:

-Regular cleaning and maintenance are essential for optimum performance of your luminaires, and we recommend that you check and clean your reflectors and luminaires every year, if possible.
+Regular cleaning and maintenance are essential for the optimum performance of your grow lights.
+We recommend you check and clean your reflectors and luminaires every year if possible.
 Cleaning your reflector and/or luminaire is easy and can be done using a simple 1:100 vinegar and water solution.
-Try to incorporate this as part of your regular routine when you are cleaning other parts of your greenhouse as well.
+Try to incorporate this as part of your regular routine when cleaning other parts of your greenhouse as well.

 Visit our Resources page for our maintenance recommendations and instructions on cleaning your reflectors and installing double-ended lamps.